return-STEM/programming-guides/guide/intropy/loops.md

 ## The `for` Loop Over a String

-In the previous [lessons](, you learned that you can access the characters of a string by using `str_name[index]`.
+In the previous [lessons](console-io), you learned that you can access the characters of a string by using `str_name[index]`.
 Remember that indices start from 0.

 For example: